Protect Your Rights in a Contested Divorce in Peoria County IL

 Contact Us for a Contested Divorce

 Brave Law divorce attorneys can guide you through the complex and lengthy process of a contested divorce in Peoria County IL.
 Call now at 309-228-9250 or contact us online to schedule a consultation.
-In addition to divorce cases, we also provide counsel, representation, and preparation of legal documents for criminal law, family law, real estate law, estate planning, wills, and trusts.
+In addition to divorce cases, we also provide counsel, representation, and preparation of legal documents for criminal law, family law, foreclosure, real estate law, estate planning, wills, and trusts.